pbrimble/pbrimble.github.io/_pages/research.md

 {% include base_path %}

 Here is a brief overview of my research interests.
-These range from written work for my degrees, research projects during my time at the Government of Rwanda, as well as current work.
+These range from my onging work, research projects during my time at the Government of Rwanda, as well as written work for my degrees.

 ---
 # Ongoing Research

+## Evaluating the

 ## VIIRS Nighttime Lights

----

 # Completed Research

 ## Property Valuation in Kigali

+{% for post in site.publications reversed %}
-{% include base_path %}
+  {% include archive-single.html %}
+{% endfor %}

 See publications page.